jazzfool/cape/README.md

 ### What's missing

+- Multiple windows
 - Long list views (direct DOM mutation)
 - Z-order (implies a simple layer compositor)
 - Correct text input (IME)
-- Accessibility (First priority will be Microsoft UIAutomation)
+- Accessibility (first priority would be Microsoft UIAutomation)

 Not quite as sophisticated as Crochet, more based around empirical needs and wants.

+## Maintenance

+There's no need for new UI libraries in Rust, as such I may not be very active or responsive.
+Think of this more as a tech demo, i.e. don't use it for any project you care about.